Big tent: Portugal

 The centre-left Socialist Party (PS) and centre-right Social Democratic Party (PSD) have been described as catch-all parties.

 Romania

-The centre-right Save Romania Union PLUS (USR PLUS) is considered a big-tent or catch-all party.
+Romania's Social Democratic Party has been referred to as a catch-all party.
+Political analyst Radu Magdin described it in December 2016 as having conservative values, while being economically liberal, and espousing left-leaning rhetoric on public policies.